hinzwifi/gunRecoil/README.md

 A URL shortener that has zero limits for all your needs

-## Demo
+## Demo Link

-Insert gif or link to demo
+You can see the demo I don't know how to deploy the server so I only have the demo working

 [![Watch the video](https://img.youtube.com/vi/o2fttm8Ir6s/maxresdefault.jpg)](https://youtu.be/o2fttm8Ir6s)

 ## Tech Stack